 We prepare our consolidated financial statements in accordance with U.S. GAAP.
 In doing so, we have to make estimates and assumptions that affect our reported amounts of assets, liabilities, revenues, and expenses, as well as related disclosure of contingent assets and liabilities.
 In some cases, we could reasonably have used different accounting policies and estimates.
 In some cases, changes in the accounting estimates are reasonably likely to occur from period to period.
 Accordingly, actual results could differ materially from our estimates.
 To the extent that there are material differences between these estimates and actual results, our financial condition or results of operations will be affected.
 We base our estimates on past experience and other assumptions that we believe are reasonable under the circumstances, and we evaluate these estimates on an ongoing basis.
-We refer to accounting estimates of this type as critical accounting policies and estimates with the Audit Committee of our Board of Directors.
+We refer to accounting estimates of this type as critical accounting policies and estimates, which we discuss further below.
+We have reviewed our critical accounting policies and estimates with the Audit Committee of our Board of Directors.